-- 1. Connect the system return to the flanged connection marked "Inlet", make sure to install with a suitable gasket between flanges. - 2.
-Connect the system supply to the flanged connection marked "Outlet", make sure to install with a suitable gasket between flanges. - 3.
+- 1. Connect the system return to the 4" flanged connection marked "Inlet", make sure to install with a suitable gasket between flanges. - 2.
+Connect the system supply to the 4" flanged connection marked "Outlet", make sure to install with a suitable gasket between flanges. - 3.
 Install purge and balance valve or shutoff valve and drain on system return to purge air out of each zone. - 4.
-Install a backflow preventer on the cold feed makeup water line. - 5.
-Install a pressure reducing valve on the cold feed makeup water line, (15 psi (103 kPa) nominal).
+Install a backflow preventer on the cold feed make-up water line. - 5.
+Install a pressure reducing valve on the cold feed make-up water line, (15 psi (103 kPa) nominal).
 Check temperature and pressure gauge, which should read a minimum pressure of 12 psi (83 kPa). - 6.
 Install the circulators as shown on the piping diagrams in this section.
 Make sure the circulators are properly sized for the system and friction loss.
 Install check valves with each boiler circulator. - 7.
 Install an expansion tank on the system supply.
 Consult the tank manufacturer's instruction for specific information relating to tank installation.
 Size the expansion tank for the required system volume and capacity. - 8.
 Install an air elimination device on the system supply. - 9.
 This appliance is supplied with a relief valve sized in accordance with ASME Boiler and Pressure Vessel Code, Section IV ("Heating Boilers").
 The safety relief valve is installed at the factory and is located on the rear of the boiler.
 Pipe the discharge of the safety relief valve to prevent injury in the event of pressure relief.
 Pipe the discharge to a drain.
-Provide piping that is the same size as the safety relief valve outlet.
-Never block the outlet of the safety relief valve. - 10.
-Install a field supplied strainer to prevent damage to the heat exchanger caused by debris entering from the system piping.
-When installing in a pre-existing system, a strainer/ filter capable of removing debris left in the system is recommended.
+Provide piping that is the same size as the safety relief valve. - 10.
+On any pre-existing system, it is good practice to install a field supplied strainer to prevent damage to the heat exchanger.